Monday, December 11, 2023

 Breakfast at the hotel.

-We loaded onto the bus around 9 A.M. and headed to Conway, SC, to the LW Paul Living History Museum.
+We loaded onto the bus around 9 A.M. and headed to Conway, SC, to the LW Paul Living History Museum

-News Paper article about The Band Alabama
+A newspaper article about The Band Alabama

 Alabama Band/Wild Country